savonet/book/language.md

 (?newline : bool, 'a) -> unit
 ```

-and we only provide one argument (the optional one labeled `newline`) out of
+and we only provide one argument (the one labeled `newline`) out of two.
+Without
-two.
-Without partial evaluation, we would have had to write
+partial evaluation, we would have had to write

 ```{.liquidsoap include="liq/list-print2.liq"}
 ```